InitialH14/Multiple-Choices-Question-Generator/README.md

 ## Features
 - **Text-to-MCQ Transformation**: Converts input text into multiple-choice questions with one correct answer and multiple distractors.
 - **Pretrained Models**: Uses the Hugging Face T5 model fine-tuned for question generation tasks.
-- **Interactive Demo**: Includes a web-based interface to test the generator in real-time.
 - **API Support**: REST API endpoints for easy integration into existing systems.

 ## How It Works